nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Displaying the full list : `showall`

+Clears search parameters of a find or rfind command to undo the search.

+* If the patient list is displayed, the unfiltered patient list will be shown instead.
-Displays the full list of patients when the patient list is displayed, or the full list of records when the record list is displayed.
+* If the record list is displayed, the unfiltered record list will be shown instead.
-* Not to be confused with `list` command.

 Format: `showall`